Not just for tea lovers! This Peruvian tea tour illustrates agrotourism by letting us take part in the interesting process of tea production.

 Of course you could decide to stay somewhere nearby, before and/or after this wonderful tea experience.
 However, we believe that combining the tea experience with our beloved Coffee Route is the best way to add value to the Huayopata Valley excursion.
 Please have a look at our 4 days, 3 nights suggestion called The Route of Goodies to Machu Picchu!
 By choosing this tour, you can relax and enjoy the experience without the stress of driving yourself.

-This experience is offered by a small-scale, family-owned company with social responsibility: Its aim is to generate socio-economic growth for the 63 local tea-producing families.
+This tea tour from Cusco is offered by a small-scale, family-owned company with social responsibility: Its aim is to generate socio-economic growth for the 63 local tea-producing families.
 Many of them depend solely on their production as their primary source of income.

 Moreover, the production process is mainly manual work, especially the harvest.
 No big machinery is involved, which means no emissions are generated.